 Underwear & Lingerie Market in China: Conclusion

 As far as communication is concerned, one common point between western and eastern brands: the model comes from western countries, with curvier busts and waistlines.
-By choosing a western model, it gives a western touch to the product to convey a sense of luxury Chinese people often associate western products with.
+Choosing a western model, it gives a western touch to the product to convey a sense of luxury Chinese people often associate western products with.
 And even Chinese brands use the western image to make people believe that it is a foreign brand.

-The bottom line is the Chinese consumers are ready to shell out money to get lingerie with a fashionable design and quality.
+The bottom line is that Chinese consumers are ready to shell out money to get lingerie with a fashionable design and quality.
 But in a relatively new market, the consumers are looking for a direction.
 So it is the perfect time for lingerie brands now to make their mark in the Chinese lingerie market.
 With the right marketing strategy, maybe you can be the next big brand in China.

-We help Fashion Brands to develop their business in China, we provide
+We help Fashion Brands to develop their business in China, we provide;

 - Distribution consulting